trieded/test-cluster/README.md

 ## 👋 Introduction

-The following components will be installed in your [k3s](https://k3s.io/) cluster by default.
+The following components will be installed in your Kubernetes cluster by default.
 Most are only included to get a minimum viable cluster up and running.

 - [flux](https://toolkit.fluxcd.io/) - GitOps operator for managing Kubernetes clusters from a Git repository
 - [metallb](https://metallb.universe.tf/) - Load balancer for Kubernetes services